gaelph/tabtab.nvim/README.md

 ## How It Works

 tabtab.nvim tracks your cursor position and code context to understand what you're working on.
-When you trigger a suggestion (Alt+Tab by default), it:
+When you make changes, it:

 1. Captures your current code scope
 2. Analyzes recent changes and diagnostics
 3. Sends this context to the configured LLM
 4. Processes the LLM's response into applicable code hunks
-5. Presents suggestions that you can accept with Tab
+5. Presents suggestions that you can accept with Alt+Tab

 This approach allows for contextually relevant suggestions that understand both your immediate code and the broader project structure.